knxd/knxd/doc/inifile.rst

 You may need the "single" filter in front of this driver.

+Note that some of these devices exhibit an implementation bug: after 3.5 weeks an internal timer overruns (the number of milliseconds exceeds 2³¹).
+If this happens, add a "retry-delay" option to cause knxd to reconnect instead of terminating.

   * ip-address (string: IP address)

     The address (or host name) of the tunnel server to connect to.